Azure/azure-iot-cli-extension/docs/scenario-automation.md

 ## Automation Scenarios

-This section aims to provide the community with example automation scripts using the CLI IoT extension in order to jump start Azure IoT scenario ideas.
+This section aims to provide the community with example automation scripts using the IoT CLI extension in order to jump start Azure IoT scenario ideas.

-### Provision, simulate and monitor devices
+### Provision, Simulate and Monitor devices

 ```bash
 #!/usr/bin/env bash